donghyunSon8190/5gc/src/lte/doc/source/lte-user.rst

  * 46 dBm macrocell Tx power and 10 dBm UE Tx power.

- * EPC mode will be used because the X2 handover procedure requires it to be enabled.
+ * NGC mode will be used because the X2 handover procedure requires it to be enabled.

  * Full-buffer downlink and uplink traffic, both in 5 MHz bandwidth, using TCP